ByteBanterDK/ElasticCloud/README.md

 <h2>Description</h2>
 Description
 This project involves setting up a Security Information and Event Management (SIEM) dashboard using Elastic Cloud.
 The goal is to enhance visibility into security events and improve incident detection and response capabilities.
-The project includes configuring Elastic Cloud, integrating various data sources, creating alerts, and visualising security-related data.</br>
+The project includes configuring Elastic Cloud, integrating various data sources, creating alerts, and visualising security-related data.

 <h2>Key Objectives:</h2>
 Set up Elastic Cloud account and basic configurations: Establishing a new account on Elastic Cloud and configuring the necessary settings to get started.